sudo1609/action-recognition-project/README.md

 The generated model is saved in [model](https://github.com/TheK2NumberOne/action-recognition-project/tree/master/action-recognition-using-pose%20estimation-2D/model) folder.

-You can replace neural network with a LSTM network for higher performance.
+You can replace Fully connected neural network with a LSTM network for higher performance.